richieganney/react-app-devops-playground/README.md

 However for the "Deploy" stage we execute some terraform commands which do the following:
 - `zip -r $UNIQUE_ANIMAL_IDENTIFIER-build-artifacts.zip build/`: compresses the build package and gets it ready to ship to the artifacts S3 bucket.
 - `aws s3 cp $UNIQUE_ANIMAL_IDENTIFIER-build-artifacts.zip s3://dpg-november-artifact-bucket`: copies the zipped up build package and sends it to the artifact bucket.
 Terraform will be able to then pull this down and unzip it for the deployment
-- `rm -rf .terraform`: removes any local state files if there are any located in the directory.
 - `terraform init -backend-config="key=${UNIQUE_ANIMAL_IDENTIFIER}.tfstate`: this initializes terraform and tells terraform that we want to hold the [state](https://www.terraform.io/docs/state/index.html) in your uniqe state file.
 - `terraform apply --auto-approve`: this will apply the infrastructure that we have defined in the `terraform/` directory of this repository.